deahtstroke/verity-log/src/lib/posts/protheon.md

 and the program itself is packaged as a CLI application, I made a `flag` option to let me pick the number of goroutines to use for a given worker.
 This let's me scale concurrency horizontally with the number of worker nodes.
+Below is a pseudo-working example of the `main.go` program for the worker nodes, displaying the use of flags for configuration:

 ``` go
 package main